brunogomesbgs/LaravelVue/README.md

-# LaravelVue
+# LaravelVueTest
-Containerized reposity with: PHP 8, Laravel 10, MySql 8 and Vue 3
+Test using Laravel and VueJs 3